muses-code-js/learn-nodejs/_steps/step1-setup-project.markdown

 The first thing we do when starting a new Node.js project is create a `package.json` file.

 `package.json` is the configuration file used by the program `npm`, the **Node Package Manager**.
-It is used it configure lots of things in your project including package dependencies, automating tasks, and how to publish it as a package.
+It is used to configure lots of things in your project including package dependencies, automating tasks, and how to publish it as a package.

 However the only thing we are going to use it for in this workshop is saving our project dependencies.